Position

 Dietary Aid Job Description Sample

 The Dietary Aid is responsible for assisting in the preparation, serving, and clean-up of meals in accordance with established dietary guidelines and procedures.
-This role ensures that patients, residents, or clients receive nutritious and appealing meals while maintaining high standards of food safety and hygiene.
+This role ensures that patients, residents, or staff receive nutritious and appealing meals while maintaining high standards of food safety and hygiene.

 Responsibilities: